mcoirad/the-grunfeld/_executives/Jack McCloskey_['DET', 'MIN'].md

   <li>Drafted Joe Dumars with 18th pick but was worth 6th pick.</li>

-  <li>Drafted Dennis Rodman with 27th pick but was worth 6th pick.</li>
+  <li>Drafted Ricky Pierce with 18th pick but was worth 6th pick.</li>

   </ul>'
 end_year: 1995